In this section

 If you do not have any, you can consult with a representative chosen by workers.
 As an employer, you cannot decide who the representative will be.

 Employers and workers should always come together to resolve issues.
-If you still cannot do this, see below for other steps you can take.

 Enforcing authorities identify employers who do not take action to comply with the relevant law and guidance to control public health risks.
 When they do, they can take a range of actions to improve control of workplace risks.
 The HSE and your local authority are examples of enforcing authorities.